Want to get a handle on your company’s growth?

 The buyer only cares about the result, not how you get there.

 Your job is to understand your buyers’ problems so well that you are able to show how your product or service will generate the result they are looking for.

 That’s why you need a strong understanding of your buyer personas (see step 3).

 Create an outline of all of the problems that your buyers face, what impact each problem has, and what causes those problems.

 I call this a P.I.C. chart.

-After doing this, write out how the buyer is trying to solve each one of these problems today.
+Next, write out how the buyer is trying to solve each one of these problems today.
 Let's continue with the same example…